arsalan5shaik/maze-solver/devlog.md

 - Exactly one start position (s)
 - At least one exit position (e)
 - Find and return the start position coordinates

+## 2025-12-07 3:32AM

+### Plan for This Session
+Implement  four movement actions:
+- left: decrease column
+- right: increase column
+- up: decrease row
+- down: increase row
+Each one should compute new position from current position